Make video memes that are super shareable.

 There’s more to successful video memes than meets the eye.
 Learn how to transform your funny ideas into the best memes possible with these tips from the pros.

 What’s in a meme?

 Memes are entertaining clips or images that create unique juxtapositions between comedic or cultural commentary and pop culture and current events.
 They’re usually humorous and strive to make a viewer have a specific reaction.

-While everyone recognizes the now-retro “I Can Has Cheezburger” meme cat, the newer versions often look different.
-Meme videos are the epitome of the unexpected: a clip from a movie or TV show juxtaposed with the news, politics, or trending moments.
-It’s all connected together with a caption, music, or a single word.
+While everyone recognises the now-retro “I Can Has Cheezburger” meme cat, the newer versions often look different.
+Meme videos are the epitome of the unexpected: a clip from a film or TV show juxtaposed with the news, politics or trending moments.
+It’s all connected together with a caption, music or a single word.